cybersoel/ADLab/README.md

 <br />

  - Line 1: The variable `$PASSWORD_FOR_USERS` is going to store the password that all of the user accounts are going to use.
 (I set up as "Password1")
- - Line 2:  Pulls all the names from the "names.txt" file and puts them as an array into the variable `$User_First_Last_List`
+ - Line 2: Pull all the names from the "names.txt" file and store them as an array into the variable `$User_First_Last_List`
 <p align="center">
 <br/>
 <img width="597" alt="Portfolio" src="https://i.imgur.com/Rw8uFXo.png">